So, you want to run for a post that’s currently open for nominations (the full list is here) but you’re not sure how to get started?

 Hopefully, you’ll find at least one post that both sounds interesting to you and that you’ve got some good skills or experience for.
-The Board will particularly be looking for people with relevant knowledge to bring to the team, so it’s worth thinking carefully about this.
+Your fellow members will particularly be looking for people with relevant knowledge to bring to the team, so it’s worth thinking carefully about this.
 You can be imaginative too - often skills learnt in one context can be very useful in a very different one!

 Step 2: Work out why someone should nominate you.